lambdaisland/kaocha/doc/09_extending.md

                                                                                ,,,}]}]}]}
 ```

-Running these tests is again type specific, each type has an implementation of
+Running these tests is again type specific: Each type has an implementation of
 `kaocha.testable/-run`, which recursively calls `kaocha.testable/run-tests`,
 which collects the results into the test result data structure.